krislamo/ebrc-buildvm/README.md

-## build-puppetvm
+## EBRC-BuildVM

-This repository contains a building script for the [vagrant-puppet4](https://github.com/krislamo/vagrant-puppet4) project.
-Notably, this may include personal idiosyncrasies for BRC puppet development that others may or may not find consistent with their workflow.
+This repository contains a building script for the [vagrant-puppet](https://github.com/krislamo/vagrant-puppet) project.
+Notably, this may include personal idiosyncrasies for VEuPathDB BRC Puppet development that other administrators may or may not find consistent with their workflow.

+### Install
+1. Clone this git repository under `vagrant-puppet/scratch`,<br />
+   i.e., `vagrant-puppet/scratch/ebrc-buildvm`

+    ```
+    git clone git@github.com:krislamo/ebrc-buildvm.git
+    ```
+2. Symbolic link to `buildvm.sh` script

+    ```
+    cd ebrc-buildvm
+    sudo ln -s "$(pwd)/buildvm.sh" /usr/local/bin/buildvm
+    ```

+3. Set the environment in `ebrc-buildvm/env/main`.
+Sample:

+    ```
+    # Vagrant settings + Puppet init override
+    VAGRANTBOX=vagrant-puppet_default_X
+    VAGRANTSNAP="Working SAVM"
+    VAGRANTBRANCH=ksavm
+    INITOVERRIDE=mytests

+    # Symlinking for quick Puppet apply, i.e., buildvm -a ./vagrant-puppet
+    declare -A MODULES
+    MODULES[profiles]="/vagrant/scratch/puppet-profiles"

+    # For ssh-keyscan on internal repos used for r10k deploy
+    GIT_HOST=git.example.org
+    GIT_PORT=22
+    ```
+4. Run `buildvm` against the `vagrant-puppet` directory
+    ```
+    buildvm -b ./vagrant-puppet
+    ```

 ### Environment
-Different `build-puppetvm` environments allow you to switch which virtual machine, snapshot, and puppet environment you're using for development.
+Different `ebrc-buildvm` environments allow you to switch which virtual machine, snapshot, and Puppet environment you're using for development.
 This is accomplished using bash shell variables set inside a file named after the environment.
 For example, the default environment named "main" is configured in the `./env/main` file.

-To use other environments, pass the name of the environment through the first argument in the shell script.<br/>
+To use other environments, pass the name of the environment to the `-e` flag, i.e., `buildvm -e otherenv`
-i.e. `./buildvm.sh otherenv`

 ##### Variables
 * `VAGRANTBOX` - The name of the virtual machine used for provisioning.<br/>